AxisCommunications/acap-sdk-tools/ansible-training/README.md

 5. At the end of the key pair creation process, the file will download automatically.
 You have to copy it to your working directory.
 6. Give Ansible permission to use this key by: `chmod 400 $USER-key-pair.pem`.
 7. Configure the variables that are located in "inventory/group_vars/vars.yaml", which has to point to the path of the training example.
 The one you need to change is `EXAMPLE_DIRECTORY`.
 The rest are optional.
+8. Configure your user in "inventory/inventory_aws_ec2.yaml", the dynamic inventory.
+This is important, because we only want to run the training in the instance we creating ourselves.

 In the diagram below, you can see an explanation of all the security steps needed to connect to an EC2 instance.